-Where to Shop the Most Expensive Quiet Luxury Fashion on ‘Succession’
+Where to shop the most expensive quiet luxury fashion on ‘Succession’

 Loro Piana Savile Cashmere Blend Overcoat

-On the ‘Church and State’ episode, Kendall Roy attends his father’s funeral in a Loro Piana overcoat (approx. THB 202, 425), a look not often spotted on the young business man.
+On the ‘Church and State’ episode, Kendall Roy attends his father’s funeral in a Loro Piana overcoat, a look not often spotted on the young business man.
 More often a fan of bomber jackets, this overcoat communicates his somber mood, and his growing maturity, as he gears up to become successor to the business.
 Kendall wears this piece with the collar up, paired with aviator sunglasses.
 Classic, but cunning.

 Altuzarra Fenice Single-Breasted Blazer

-One of the most talked-about Succession fashion pieces on season 4, Shiv Roy stole the show in this Altuzarra blazer (approx. THB 41,500).
+One of the most talked-about Succession fashion pieces on season 4, Shiv Roy stole the show in this Altuzarra blazer.
 Sleek and perfect for scheming with the Scandinavian teams in the ‘Kill List’ episode, her fashion journey evolves from the being the young, uninvolved daughter in the first season, to becoming a real contender for Waystar Royco successor.
 The blazer proves it.

 Sandro Paris Tweed Trompe L’oeil Dress

-Willa Ferreyra is often seen in a Sandro ensemble, and on ‘Kill List’ she kills it in this tweed dress (approx. THB 18,100).
+Willa Ferreyra is often seen in a Sandro ensemble, and on ‘Kill List’ she kills it in this tweed dress.
 Slightly more prim and proper than her usual, the outfit combines Willa’s more relaxed attitude with her growing maturity as the pillar of strength by Connor’s side.

 Brunello Cucinelli Cashmere Knit Down Vest and Tods 1T in Leather and Fabric

-Tom Wambsgans is firmly stepping into his role within the family and the family business, by sporting one of the most beloved quiet luxury brands, a vest by Brunello Cucinelli (approx. THB 216,200).
-Whilst Shiv makes fun of his shoes (approx. THB 37,760), Tods is another quiet luxury brand worth noting, and in leather and fabric perfectly exemplify Tom’s take on leisurewear.
+Tom Wambsgans is firmly stepping into his role within the family and the family business, by sporting one of the most beloved quiet luxury brands, a vest by Brunello Cucinelli.
+Whilst Shiv makes fun of his shoes, Tods is another quiet luxury brand worth noting, and in leather and fabric perfectly exemplifies Tom’s take on leisurewear.

 Polo Ralph Lauren Shawl-lapel Ribbed-trim Cardigan

 Roman Roy’s fashion on Succession isn’t as loud as that of his siblings, and we don’t see him in casual outfits often.
-However, when in Europe, Roman does as the Europeans do, and is spotted in a soft Polo Ralph Lauren cardigan (approx. THB 25,900).
+However, when in Europe, Roman does as the Europeans do, and is spotted in a soft Polo Ralph Lauren cardigan.
 The timing is no coincidence either, as Roman likely wears this cardigan as a nod to his late father.

 Tom Ford Collared Nappa Leather Jacket

 Kendall Roy could be a real brand ambassador for Tom Ford, given his love for the brand throughout the seasons.
-On the ‘Tailgate Party’ episode, Kendall attends the event in this beautiful Tom Ford jacket (approx. THB 116,540), true to his laidback quiet luxury style.
+On the ‘Tailgate Party’ episode, Kendall attends the event in this beautiful Tom Ford jacket, true to his laidback quiet luxury style.

 Tom Ford Gran de Poudre Padlock Jacket

 Shiv Roy doesn’t often wear Tom Ford, but when she does, it’s for one of the largest plot-stirrers of the season.
-On the ‘Connor’s Wedding’ episode, she is spotted in this Gran de Poudre Padlock Jacket (approx. THB 186,000).
+On the ‘Connor’s Wedding’ episode, she is spotted in this Gran de Poudre Padlock Jacket.
 The padlock is elegant yet very subtle, and can only be spotted in this episode by the trained eye.
 Very quiet luxury indeed.

 Scanlan Theodore Belted Crepe Knit Curved Hem Jacket and Knit Crepe Pencil Skirt

-Gerri Kellman really had a glow-up in season 4, and one of her most notable looks is this Scanlan Theodore jacket (approx. THB 22,580) paired with the matching skirt (approx. THB 15,600).
+Gerri Kellman really had a glow-up in season 4, and one of her most notable looks is this Scanlan Theodore jacket paired with the matching skirt.
 From the silhouette to the accessories and the jewellery, it’s a stark contrast to what is about to happen to her plot line in this episode.
 An outfit that begs for drama, it marks the beginning of the end for Succession in more ways than one.

 Veronica Beard Miller Dickey Jacket